 Then, click on the shortcode you want to add from the drop-down list that opens.
 Use the scroll-bar to see all the available shortcodes:

-This way, the new shortcode will be inserted to the end of the message in the “Message” field above.
+This way, the new shortcode will be inserted at the end of the message in the “Message” field above.
 Naturally, you can structure the message as you see fit.
-So for example, you can press "Enter" before the new shortcode to place it in a different line, or you can also add an explanatory text before it etc.
+So for example, you can press "Enter" before the new shortcode to place it in a different line, or you can also add an explanatory text before it, etc.